 The SHARPP Center for Interpersonal Violence Awareness, Prevention, and Advocacy has existed on UNH Durham’s campus for over 35 years, and with the hiring of The SHARPP Center’s Expanded Services Coordinator, Caroline Young, in November 2022, The SHARPP Center is now an available resource for the UNH Law community.
 Read below to learn more about SHARPP’s services, prevention programming, and outreach initiatives specific to the UNH Law community.

+The SHARPP Center is a free and confidential resource for UNH faculty, staff, and students who have been impacted by interpersonal violence (sexual assault, relationship abuse, stalking, and sexual harassment), regardless of whether that experience happened during their time at UNH or not.
 Our services are available to individuals who have directly experienced interpersonal violence as well as the family, friends, and loved ones who are supporting them.
-The SHARPP Center strives to provide culturally responsive services to individuals of all identities including gender identity/expression, sexual orientation, race, ethnicity, religion, ability status, and age.
+The SHARPP Center strives to provide culturally responsive services to individuals of all identities and does not discriminate based on gender identity/expression, sexual orientation, race, ethnicity, religion, ability status, or age.
 We know that interpersonal violence can impact people differently based on identity and strive to operate from intersectional, power-conscious, and empowerment-based frameworks to ensure that our services are holistically supporting individuals wherever they are.
-Find more general information about our services, who The SHARPP Center serves, and how The SHARPP Center can help here; and click through the tabs below to learn more about The SHARPP Center’s services specifically for the UNH Law community.
+Find more general information about our services, who The SHARPP Center serves, and how The SHARPP Center can help here; and look below to learn more about The SHARPP Center’s advocacy services specifically for the UNH Law community.

-Advocates can help identify options and help individuals explore which choices best meet their specific needs in a non-judgmental way.
-Survivors are encouraged to make decisions about what is best for them, and are not required to take any options provided by the advocate.
+Advocates can use their training to share information with you to help you understand dynamics of violence/harm, systems, on and off-campus resources, and more.
+We hope to provide you with relevant information to help you feel less alone and to ensure you know what options are available to support you in making the best decisions for you.
+Advocates can help identify options and help you explore which choices best meet your specific needs in a non-judgmental way.
+Each individual is encouraged to make decisions about what is best for them, and no one who contacts the SHARPP Center is required to take any options provided by the advocate.

 Additional Safety Planning Resources: